telatin/microbiome-bioinformatics/_posts/2022-02-11-Nextflow-denovo.md

 There are some steps where we need to wait all the samples to be processed: the summary from Abricate (which is produced using all the Abricate outputs), QUAST (which will compare all the assemblies) and finally MultiQC that collects output from multiple steps.
+You can see that the summaries have a single, rather than multiple, box representing it.

 ![Abricate and QUAST]({{ site.baseurl }}{% link assets/images/nf/nextflow5.png %})